In House Custom Millwork

 Each hardwood and softwood have their own characteristics, their ability to perform, the area they exceed in, and not to mention each individual unique colour and patterns.
 To give an example, Oak is one of the most popular and widely known hardwood, the wood contains many biomolecules called tannins, which makes it resistant to insects and fungus.

 Another good and popular hardwood is maple, it has a lighter white colour, it is a really durable material for millwork.
 As for softwood, it is important to choose a wood that is hard and durable enough for millwork.

 So which one to choose?
 Hardwood or Softwood?
 Generally, hardwood is better at resisting damage over time, making them durable for a lifetime.
 Hardwoods often cost more than softwood.
 Meanwhile, softwoods are more preferable for installation, they are easier to bend, cut, and shape, which makes them ideal.

 Still Have Questions?

 Absolutely.
-Our interior designers will work with your ideas and your space and will give you the best possible solution to use your space more efficiently.
+Our designer and fabrication experts will work with your ideas and your space and will give you the best possible solution to renovate your house.